-x language -x Explicitly specify the language for the input files, rather than letting the compiler choose a default based on the file name suffix.
-Allowed values for this option: c,c++,cu. output-file file -0 Specify name and location of the output file.
-Only a single input file is allowed when this option is present in nvcc non-linking/archiving mode. pre-include include- file, -include Specify header files that must be preincluded during preprocessing or compilation. library library-file, -1 Specify libraries to be used in the linking stage without the library file extension.
+x language -ж Explicitly specify the language for the input files, rather than letting the compiler choose a default based on the file name suffix.
+Allowed values for this option: e,e++,eu. output-file file -0 Specify name and location of the output file.
+Only a single input file is allowed when this option is present in nvcc nonlinking/archiving mode. pre-include include- file, -include Specify header files that must be preincluded during preprocessing or compilation. library library-file, -1 Specify libraries to be used in the linking stage without the library file extension.
 The libraries are searched for on the library search paths that have been specified using option -L (see Libraries). define-macro macrodef, -D Specify macro definitions for use during preprocessing or compilation. undefine-macro macrodef, -u Undefine a macro definition.

-include-path include- path, -1 Specify include search paths. system-include include- path, -isystem Specify system include search paths. library-path library-path, -L Specify library search paths (see Libraries). output-directory directory -odir Specify the directory of the output file.
+include-path include- -1 Specify include search paths. system-include include- path, -isystem Specify system include search paths. library-path library-path, -L Specify library search paths (see Libraries). output-directory directory -odir Specify the directory of the output file.
 This option is intended for letting the dependency generation step (generate-dependencies) generate a rule that defines the target object file in the proper directory. compiler-bindir directory -ccbin Specify the directory in which the host compiler executable (Microsoft Visual Studio c1, or a gcc derivative) resides.
-By default, this executable is expected in the current executable search path. cudart CUDA-runtime- library -cudart Specify the type of CUDA runtime library to be used: static CUDA runtime library, shared/dynamic CUDA runtime library, or no CUDA runtime library.
-By default, the static CUDA runtime library is used.
-Allowed values for this option: 'static','shared','none'. libdevice-directory directory -ldir Specify the directory that contains the libdevice library files when option dont-use-profile is used.
+By default, this executable is expected in the current executable search path. libdevice-directory directory -ldir Specify the directory that contains the libdevice library files when option dont-use-profile is used.
 Libdevice library files are located in the nvvm/libdevice directory in the CUDA toolkit.